 Selected departures May to October 2017

 You should arrive at the airport for your flight to Prague.
-We then continue staying two nights with dinner at the smart four-star Hotel Clarion located on the edge of Ceske Budejovice ’s beautiful old town, in the heart of scenic Bohemia.
+We then continue staying two nights at the smart four-star Hotel Clarion located on the edge of Ceske Budejovice ’s beautiful old town, in the heart of scenic Bohemia where we dine this evening.

 After breakfast we take a short drive through some lovely countryside; dense, boar infested forests bisected by a series of mirror-like lakes are alive with flocks of wildfowl and rolling meadows carpeted with colourful flowers completely surround you.
 Next we have a guided tour of the castle in historic Cesky Krumlov, probably the most exquisite of Czech towns with vanilla and rose-coloured houses clinging to steep lanes, winding to the foaming blue river, meandering in the gorge below.
 Afterwards there is some free time to explore the compelling beauty here with much to see: the Rococo theatre complete with its original scenery; the arsenal; medieval fortifications; renaissance and gothic houses; tiny marketplaces and traditional shops with artisans busy at work.
 Most people are unaware of Cesky Krumlov and long may it be so, but it is astounding, with its haunting atmospheric old town, tangled tiny streets and undiscovered magical ambience.